| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 The timeframe is a selection interval between

-a given startdate
+a given startdate and enddate.

 The water samples must meet a specified electroneutrality

-condition, set by en_range
+condition, set by en_range.

 This condition is however ignored when the sample's iron (meq/l) /

-conductivity (µS/cm) ratio exceeds en_fecond_threshold
+conductivity (µS/cm) ratio exceeds en_fecond_threshold (use

-if you don't want this to happen).
+en_fecond_threshold = NA if you don't want this to happen).

 Further, water samples are included by default if their

-(this is controlled by the
+electroneutrality is NA (this is controlled by the

-en_exclude_na
+en_exclude_na argument).

 Finally, please note that measurements of non-ion variables are always returned!